bruab/your-website-sucks/index.md

 <br />
 ## Watch the videos!
 ![Your Website Sucks YouTube playlist screenshot](/images/yws-videos.png){: width="350" style="margin-bottom:40px" }
-Quick tutorials and interviews with UX, conversion, and design experts in which they lay out the most glaring website mistakes they see, and how to avoid them.
+Quick tips, website teardowns, and talks with UX, conversion, and design experts in which they lay out the most glaring website mistakes they see, and how to avoid them.

-<center><a href="https://www.youtube.com/playlist?list=PL7q12E_LbqGr9FEmorMDEbs56a_NdQdN3" class="paper-btn">Watch on YouTube</a></center>
+<center><a href="https://www.youtube.com/channel/UCi7Tdfq87gF7atPHzGRb99A" class="paper-btn">Watch on YouTube</a></center>